What should I pack? How is the weather and climate in Ecuador?

 The Best Time to Travel to Ecuador and the Galapagos Islands

-Nevertheless, visitors travelling to the Andes highlands are recommended to bring along a warm sweater and rain jacket.
+Nevertheless, visitors travelling to the Andes highlands are recommended to bring a warm sweater and rain jacket.
 One can say that the four seasons are experienced within a day in the highlands.
-Morning temperature is cool like in spring and as the day progresses, it gets warmer like in summer.
-It can get quite rainy in the afternoons and the evenings are cool but not chilly.
-The night sky is often clear for stargazing.
+Cooler mornings are reminiscent of spring and give way to warmer afternoons with summer-like temperatures.
+The afternoons often bring rain and the evenings are cool.

 However, in the Galapagos Islands, there is a difference between the warmer and the cooler seasons.
 The lower temperatures are due to the cool Humboldt current and the southern trade winds.
 Nevertheless, temperatures do not fluctuate too much between the different seasons.